aces/Loris/README.Mac.md

 Xdebug allows debugging with breakpoints (such as when using an IDE ex.
 Intellij).

-Paste into your terminal and hit enter:
+Type into your terminal and hit enter:
 ```
 pecl install xdebug
 ```